Roh Moo-hyun: Death

-Roh's suicide followed the suicides of a number of high-profile figures under corruption investigations in Korea in recent years, including the former secretary of Prime Minister Kim Young-chul, former Busan mayor Ahn Sang-Young (who committed suicide while in prison), Park Tae-young, former governor of Jeolla province, and Chung Mong-hun, a former Hyundai executive.
+Roh's suicide followed the suicides of a number of high-profile figures under corruption investigations in Korea in recent years, including the former Prime Minister Han Seung-soo's secretary Kim Young-chul, former Busan mayor Ahn Sang-Young (who died by suicide while in prison), Park Tae-young, former governor of Jeolla province, and Chung Mong-hun, a former Hyundai executive.
 Roh himself had been sued by the widow of former Daewoo E&C head Nam Sang-Guk for allegedly making defamatory comments that drove her husband to throw himself off of a bridge.
 Roh's suicide was followed later in the year by the suicide of another politician, the Mayor of Yangsan, who was being subject to a corruption investigation.

 Roh's public funeral involved Buddhist and Catholic rites.
 Hundreds of thousands of supporters turned out to pay their respects in memorial shrines erected around the country, as did President Lee Myung-bak and numerous other prominent politicians.
 Sporadic violent demonstrations in Seoul immediately after the funeral resulted in the detention of 72 people.

 Roh's suicide resulted in a sudden positive shift in domestic perception towards the late President, leading Kim Dong-gil, one of the conservative figures to comment, "How could he become an instant saint upon his suicide?"
-Perceptions of an excessive investigation on Roh's alleged improprieties boosted support for the opposition Party (itself formed when Roh's then unpopularity made it a liability to be associated with him), giving them enough leverage to demand that President Lee Myung-bak apologize for the "politically motivated" investigation they claimed caused Roh's death, and discipline those responsible.
+Perceptions of an excessive investigation on Roh's alleged improprieties boosted support for the opposition Democratic Party (itself formed when Roh's then unpopularity made it a liability to be associated with him), giving them enough leverage to demand that President Lee Myung-bak apologize for the "politically motivated" investigation they claimed caused Roh's death, and discipline those responsible.
 Support for the opposition party increased to 28.3%, outpolling the ruling GNP at 23.5%.
 The Democratic Party also decided to block the scheduled opening of the National Assembly until the Lee Myung-bak government accepted responsibility for Roh's suicide.
 The chief prosecutor in Roh's bribery case also resigned.
 A year after Roh died, his autobiography was published by his personal and political fellows.
 Based on Roh's previous books, unpublished draft, notes, letters and interviews, it follows Roh's life from birth to death.

-He died about 3 months before former President Kim Dae-jung died on 18 August 2009 of multiple organ dysfunction syndrome.
-Former Prime Minister Han Myung-suk and others claimed that the investigation of Roh's corruption case leading to his death was President Lee's political revenge and murder.
+Roh died almost three months before former President Kim Dae-jung died on 18 August 2009 of multiple organ dysfunction syndrome.
+Former Prime Minister Han Myeong-suk and others claimed that the investigation of Roh's corruption case leading to his death was President Lee's political revenge and murder.